Boost Your Cross-Platform Data and Engagement Strategy with Braze Connected TV Support

 The Connected TV Engagement Data You Could Be Tracking with Braze (and How to Act on It)

 With the rise of streaming device apps, we’ve seen Braze customers experiment with expanding their mobile and web presence to include connected TV apps on OTT device platforms.
 Because we understand the value of having a cross-device view of your customers—monitoring and analyzing behavior and engagement with your brand across smartphone, tablet, wearable, and smart home apps, as well as your brand’s mobile/desktop websites and connected TVs—we have expanded our support to include integrations with multiple OTT and connected TV channels: Roku, Apple TV, Android TV, Kindle Fire, and FireTV.
-With Braze's capabilities, clients can track:
+With Braze's capabilities, customers can track:

 - Ingest data directly from Roku devices